18km (11 miles) NE of Amsterdam; 2km (1 mile) N of Volendam

 What to See & Do

-Take a look at the lovely wedding room in the Stadhuis (Town Hall), and if you visit during summer months, don't miss the cheese-making display at the Kaaswaag (Weigh House).
+Take a look at the lovely wedding room in the Stadhuis (Town Hall).
 The Speeltoren (Carillon Tower) from 1561 tilts a bit and was very nearly lost when the church to which it belonged was destroyed.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.